Skip to Main Content

 Where Colonial Architecture Sets the Terms

+Hacienda Jurica by Brisas is a 4-star hotel in Santiago de Querétaro with 239 rooms and a casual dress code.
 Mexico's hospitality market has spent two decades splitting along a familiar fault line: internationally branded towers in city centres on one side, and converted haciendas with deep roots in regional history on the other.
 Hacienda Jurica by Brisas belongs firmly to the second category.
 The property sits in the Jurica district of Santiago de Querétaro, occupying a 16th-century hacienda estate whose physical structure shapes every decision about how the hotel operates, how its 239 rooms are distributed across the grounds, and how guests experience time there.
 In a city increasingly recognized for its colonial heritage, that physical inheritance is the primary credential.

 The Brisas group has long positioned properties around architecturally significant assets rather than new construction, and Jurica represents that approach at regional scale.
 Where a business hotel in Querétaro's downtown corridor offers proximity to the historic centre, Hacienda Jurica offers something structurally different: a self-contained estate where the grounds themselves carry historical weight.
-For travellers familiar with Mexico's hacienda-hotel tradition, this places Jurica alongside a specific peer set, distinct from beach resorts like Maroma in Riviera Maya or coastal retreats like Hotel Esencia in Tulum, and closer in spirit to inland properties where the built environment is the dominant feature.
+For travellers familiar with Mexico's hacienda-hotel tradition, this places Jurica alongside a specific comparable set, distinct from beach resorts like Maroma in Riviera Maya or coastal retreats like Hotel Esencia in Tulum, and closer in spirit to inland properties where the built environment is the dominant feature.

 The Physical Architecture of a Hacienda at Scale